 First, note the pattern of the observations (Table 2).
 As expected, there are more x01 values than x10 values because the detection probability is 50% greater for observer 2.
 But the most important comparison is between the homogeneity and heterogeneity values for the x00 and x11 values.
 Under homogeneity, only 47% are either missed by both or detected by both (x00 or x11); whereas, under heterogeneity it is 69%.
 This result is typical when heterogeneity in detection exists because animals with low probabilities are typically missed by both observers (x00) and animals with high probabilities are typically detected by both observers (x11).
+Hence, the detection probabilities for each observer are not independent – they are both influenced by the same factors.
 A chi-square test for independence between the outcomes of observer 1 and 2 is non-significant for the homogeneity example (χ2=0, p = 1) and significant for dependence with the heterogeneity example (χ2=159.05, p < 0.001).

 We estimate x00 by using the probability structure that assumes outcomes for the two observers are independent (Table 2).
 We estimate p1=x11/(x11+x01) and p2=x11/(x11+x10) as the proportion of animals detected by observer 1 of the total that observer 2 detected and vice versa.
-Herein lies the specific problem with heterogeneity because, by definition the sample used to estimate the observation process will disproportionately include the most detectable animals.
+Herein lies the specific problem with heterogeneity because, by definition, the sample used to estimate the observation process will disproportionately include the most detectable animals.
 Thus, under the independence assumption, the probability that one or the other observer detected the animal is p=1-1-p11-p2 or p=p1+p2-p1p2 and the estimate of abundance is N=n/p where n=x10+x01+x11.

 While conceptually simple, the implications for violations of the homogeneity assumption are tremendous.
 Consider the outcome from the homogeneous simulation wherein n=752, p=0.751 and an estimate of N=1001.6 which is close to the true value of 1000.
 However, for the heterogeneous simulation, n=657, p=0.918 and the estimate of N=715.5 which is biased low as p is biased high from heterogeneity and the induced dependence it causes.